 - Participation in all marketing activities: 25%

-Benefit #2: There’s less waste and less risk
+Benefit #2: There are less waste and less risk

 This all means that unnecessary waste—and risk—are greatly reduced.
 By scaling ABM marketing strategies, B2B marketers can do more with less.
 A smart ABM technology stack helps the same number of account managers target, market to, convert, and upsell a much larger number of contacts at each account before another account manager has to be hired.